RootsTech and Relatives at RootsTech - FAQ

 The photo used for Relatives at RootsTech is set here: https://www.familysearch.org/identity/settings/profile

 I have a “full” tree.
-Why do I have NO relatives, few, or only from one parent?
+Why do I have NO relatives, few relatives, or only relatives from one parent?

 You may have a full tree in the limited generations shown, but this limited tree is not connected to a large tree, which is needed to find lots of relatives.
 A "larger tree" may not mean it needs to go back more generations.
-It may simply mean that you are not connected to a tree that others connected to.
-The limited trees for RootsTech are not fully connected to the FamilySearch tree that has many millions of people in it.
+It may simply mean that you are not connected to a tree that others are.
+The limited trees for RootsTech are not fully connected to the FamilySearch tree, which has many millions of people.

 • Other issues can also limit your connections: